craftercms/docs/source/reference/modules/deployer/index.rst

       </rule>
       ...

-Next we'll create the content model for your jacket.
+Next, we'll create the content model for your jacket.
 To create a new content type, open the ``Content Types`` tool by opening the Sidebar in Studio, then clicking on ``Project Tools`` -> ``Content Types``.
 Click on the ``Create New Type`` button, and use ``Document`` for the ``label`` and ``ID``, and select ``Component`` for ``Type``, then finally, click on the ``Create`` button.